 667 County Rd 41, Roxbury

 Unlike the other barn venues in the Hudson Valley, The Roxbury is a bank barn.
 The carriage-style structure, which holds up to 140 people, is built into the side of a cliff.
 In the front, it appears both vintage and modern, thanks to its silver-gray color wash and dark roof.
 In the back, however, it is a prep space for caterers, who can access the bottom floor of the venue from the cliff side.
-The barn is old, over 160 years old to be exact, yet it has all the amenities required of a contemporary wedding.
+The barn is old, over 170 years to be exact, yet it has all the amenities required of a contemporary wedding.
 Guests can order drinks at the interior bar or dance to the tunes that sound from the audio system.
 The nearby Hilltop Pavilion space is a photographer’s dream for ceremony photos, which capture couples reciting their vows in front of a backdrop of sky-high trees.
 Afterward, the party can amble down Spring Hill to the forested barn area for dinner and dancing, then wind down the night near the glowing bonfire.

 2080 Upper Meeker Hollow Rd, Roxbury

-In addition to its day job as a 400-acre horse farm, Stone Tavern also hosts magnificent weddings for up to 250 guests.
+In addition to its day job as a 250-acre horse farm, Stone Tavern also hosts magnificent weddings for up to 400 guests.
 Plan a wedding weekend from start to finish at the farm, starting on Friday with a rehearsal.
 Choose between a Saturday wedding inside the barn or out on the waterside pavilion.
-After the ceremony, guests can unwind with lawn games and wildflower picking before congregating in the 12,000-square-foot hemlock barn for the reception.
+After the ceremony, guests can unwind with lawn games and wildflower picking before congregating in the hemlock barn for the reception.
 Perks of a party at Stone Tavern include the large dance floor, outdoor deck, and stage space for musical acts.
 Worth noting – the venue has a B.Y.O.B. policy and offers a hearty Sunday brunch the morning after the wedding.